-- 1. Click Advanced settings in the Screen Resolution control panel in Windows. - 2.
-Click the Intel(R)... tab and click Graphics Properties (button).
+- Click Advanced settings in the Screen Resolution control panel in Windows. - Click the Intel(R)... tab and click Graphics Properties (button).
+OR

 3. Right-click the desktop and select Graphics Properties from the menu.
+OR

-Double-click the Intel(R) G&M control panel in Windows.
+- Double-click the Intel(R) G&M control panel in Windows. - Choose the application mode (Basic, Advanced or Wizard) required (see sidebar).